Gang of 22: Background

-The name is a reference to the Gang of Four, a political faction in the People's Republic of China who were imprisoned after the death of Mao Zedong.
+In a 2025 interview, Hugh Byrne revealed that he had received a death threat by telephone for having been a member of this group.

+1991 leadership challenge

 In September 1991 four backbench Fianna Fáil TDs: Noel Dempsey, Liam Fitzgerald, M. J. Nolan and Seán Power (known as the Gang of Four) put down a motion of no-confidence in Haughey's leadership in Power's name.
 This prompted Albert Reynolds to resign from the Cabinet and launch a leadership challenge.
 He was supported by fellow Minister Pádraig Flynn and Minister of State Máire Geoghegan-Quinn and subsequently Noel Treacy.
 The vote failed by 55 votes to 22.